amritagos/solvis/README.md

 ## About

-Various ways to analyze and visualize solvation shell structures, built upon [`PyVista`](https://docs.pyvista.org/version/stable/).
+Various ways to analyze and visualize solvation shell structures, which wraps [`PyVista`](https://docs.pyvista.org/version/stable/).
 Meant primarily for analyzing the outputs produced by LAMMPS here.

 ## Installation